Lionel-Dutrieux/payloadcms-cookieconsent-plugin/README.md

 ```

 For a full list of available actions and more details, see the [CookieConsent v3 Custom Attribute documentation](https://cookieconsent.orestbida.com/advanced/custom-attribute.html).

-## Roadmap

-- [ ] More banner customization options from the admin panel.
-- [ ] Support for more script placement options.
-- [ ] Detailed documentation on advanced customization.
-- [ ] Theming options for the consent banner.

 ## GDPR, Consent Logging, and Data Privacy